 There are many substitutes for Patreon, but they are not so popular.
 Still, they don’t lack features as compared to the original one.
 There are several Patreon alternatives where you don’t have to pay commissions on your earnings but minimum subscription fees.

-We have made a pool of fantastic content monetizing platforms to help you get a better substitute for Patreon.
-Our list has both one-time crowdfunding and recurring crowdfunding platforms.
+We have created a pool of fantastic content-monetizing platforms to help you find a better substitute for Patreon.
+Our list includes both one-time and recurring crowdfunding platforms.
 Content creators can choose according to their requirements.

 Also Read- Best Gradle Alternatives